Vitamin A and Testosterone: Retinoids, Carotenoids, & Hormones

 Medical Review by Dr. Vlad Belghiru, MD

 Vitamin A, unlike the name indicates, is not a single compound.
-Instead its a blanket term for a group of active unsaturated molecules including: retinal, retinol, and retionic acids, along with multiple provitamin A carotenoids such as: α-carotene, β-carotene, lutein, and lycopene, which the human body can convert into active Vitamin A.
+Instead its a blanket term for a group of active unsaturated molecules including retinal, retinol, and retinoic acids, along with multiple provitamin A carotenoids such as: α-carotene, β-carotene, lutein, and lycopene, which the human body can convert into active Vitamin A.

-The recommended daily intake for vitamin A for a normal sized male is about 900-3000 μg/day of retinal, retinol, or retionic acid, or about 12-24 times that of carotenoids, since they have a significantly lower bio-availibity in the human body and are also poorer sources of the active vitaminhttp://anabolic.link/d3 A.
+The recommended daily intake for vitamin A for a normal sized male is about 900-3000 μg/day of retinal, retinol, or retinoic acid, or about 12-24 times that of carotenoids since they have a significantly lower bio-availability in the human body and are also poorer sources of the active vitamin.

 Vitamin A is also noted as one of the “24 essential vitamins & minerals for human survival”, and this is definitely for a good reason…

 …Because without adequate amounts of vitamin A, you would slowly go blind, your immune system wouldn’t function normally, not to mention that you would also become infertile, and your body would have a really hard time absorbing dietary fat (which in turn would cause colossal damage all-around the body).

 Anyhow, here’s what vitamin A does to testosterone levels: